magento/devdocs/src/extensions/amazon-sales/release-notes/index.md

 -  {:.new}Added support for PHP 7.4.

 -  {:.new}<!--CHAN-4334-->Added support for Adobe Commerce 2.4.x.
 Previous versions may be compatible with Magento 2.4.x, but are not supported.
 See [Upcoming releases](https://devdocs.magento.com/release/) for version compatibility.
-Amazon Sales Channel must be updated to 4.2.0 before the Adobe Commerce 2.4.0 update can be completed.
+Amazon Sales Channel must be updated to 4.2.0 before the {{site.data.var.ee}} 2.4.0 update can be completed.

 -  {:.fix}<!--CHAN-4431-->Corrected an issue that caused an _Access Denied_ error for UK customers.